 Alongside the above two methods, here are some additional do’s and don’ts that will help stop your dog from barking when they’re in their crate.

-Don't let your dog out of their crate until they're quiet: In order to prevent positive reinforcement, where barking gets them let out of their crate, teach your dog that they will only be allowed back out into the house when they've stopped their barking or crying.
+Don't let your dog out of their crate until they're quiet: In order to prevent positive reinforcement where barking gets them out of their crate, teach your dog that they will only be allowed out when they've stopped barking or crying.

 Do consider your dog’s age and schedule: If your dog is a puppy, you’ll need to release them from their crate more frequently for toilet breaks than you would an adult dog.
 Also, avoid crating your dog when they haven’t been exercised or before they’ve been fed as restlessness and hunger will increase the likelihood of barking.

 Don’t forget to give them a toilet break first: Always take your pup outside so that they have a chance to do their business before you put them in their crate.

 Do feed them before crating them: Make sure your dog has been fed 1-2 hours before they go into their crate.